OpenLMLab/LEval/README.md

 - Writing Assistance (Assist in writing part of the long document).
 Example predicted answer: `2 Related Work\n Recent study has shown that ...`

 we use the following metrics to evaluate the performance of generation tasks:
-- *N-gram Matching Evaluation*,  `"evaluation": "f1" or "rouge"`: Using traditional automatic metrics like F1, ROUGE, BERTScore, etc. The low cost of automatic metrics makes it possible to evaluate all samples in LEval.
+- *N-gram Match Evaluation*,  `"evaluation": "f1" or "rouge"`: Using traditional automatic metrics like F1, ROUGE, BERTScore, etc. The low cost of automatic metrics makes it possible to evaluate all samples in LEval.
 However, considering the problem with these lexical matching metrics,  when the performance gap is not significant, it is hard to tell which model is better.
 Therefore, we also use human evaluation and Evaluation with LLM.
 - *Human Evaluation*, ` "evaluation": "human"`: The annotators are asked to give a score from `1` to `5`, where 1 means the output is very bad and 5 means the output is very good.
 We filter **12 long documents with 85 questions** for human evaluation, each of which has 3 references: [human annotated output, GPT4-32k output, and Claude-100k output]([https://github.com/OpenLMLab/LEval/blob/main/Predictions/human_eval](https://github.com/OpenLMLab/LEval/blob/main/Predictions/human_eval/claude.gpt4.ref.jsonl)).
 During human evaluation, researchers can also understand the performance gap with SOTA LRLMs.
 You can also use the `python web_for_human_eval.py` website for the human evaluation process.
 - *GPT4 Evaluation*, `"evaluation": "LLM"`: We suggest battling with `turbo-16k-0613` and reporting `Win % vs turbo-16k-0613`.
 If your model is powerful enough, we suggest directly comparing with `Claude-100k`, and reporting `Win % vs Claude-100k`.
 We filter **17 long documents with 96 questions** for GPT4 evaluation considering the cost.